 GPay Limit Per Day 2025: How Much Can You Send Daily?

-How much is the GPay transaction limit in 2025, and is there a way to increase the Google transaction limit?
+So, how much is the GPay transaction limit in 2025, and is there a way to increase the GPay limit for bank transfers?

 Google Pay (GPay) Transaction Limit Per Day- 2025